rmb938/xcp-images/README.md

 ### Kernel

-A Centos 7 install with kernel-ml installed from ELRepo
+A Centos 7 install with kernel-ml installed from ELRepo.
+This image also enables epel to install `xe-guest-utilities-latest`

 http://elrepo.org/tiki/HomePage